 Since 2007, our Girls' Scholarship Program (GSP) has provided support to girls in northeastern KwaZulu-Natal South Africa.
 These girls are top achievers in grades 5-7 at eSibonsiweni Primary School and grades 8-12 at nearby Mandlemfundo High School in the impoverished rural community of Esicabazini.
 Our program provides material support, local mentoring, tutoring, assistance preparing for matriculation exams and university applications, and opportunities for job training and connecting with urban mentors and the American sponsor community at Mark Day School in San Rafael, California.

 Since 2014, we have worked closely with our partner Kliptown Youth Program based in Johannesburg to guide our 12th graders in the process of applying and transitioning to university, including assistance with financial aid documents, registration, and residence logistics.
 Once they enroll, we continue our mentorship of these young women as they pursue their tertiary studies.
-In 2018, six of our graduates are currently attending university in Johannesburg and Durban.
+In 2019, ten of our graduates are currently attending university in Johannesburg and Durban.